CircleCI remote Docker images support policy

 Release policy

-The CircleCI remote Docker images are based on our Linux VM images with Docker installed for the purposes of providing a remote environment that can execute Docker commands within jobs on the Docker executor.
+The CircleCI remote Docker images are based on our Linux VM images with Docker installed.
+This setup enables the execution of Docker commands within jobs using the Docker executor in a remote environment.

 We aim to support the latest three versions of the Docker Engine that are classified as within Security Support status.